Enhanced help and support experience, increasing engagement with FAQs and articles.

 Key results

-• Reduction in support inquiries via improved self-service.
+• Significant drop in support inquiries

-• Increased engagement with FAQs and help articles.
+• Higher engagement with help content

 hermes-card-nomac copy5.jpg